-Building systems degrade over time due to operational issues such as equipment ages, controls change, and from modified space types.
+Building systems degrade over time due to operational issues as equipment ages, controls change, and space types are modified.
 Building tune-ups ensure that systems and equipment meet current occupancy requirements.
 Several programs are available to provide financial assistance for building audits and implementation of energy efficiency projects.